OussamaElkamlichi/purpose_ally/taks.md

 - [X] Edit and delete goals.

+- [X] Create a function that sends message to a specific user.

 - [ ] Handle reports cron job on edit action.

-- [ ] Create a function that sends message to a specific user.
+- [ ] Edit button throws an error.

 - [ ] Move bot token to .env

+- [ ] Fix report cron job creation issue.
 ---
 ### Notes: